Peter Orwick - Executive Director

 Kourlis Samuelson is past president of Woolknit Associates, a trade association that promotes wool in knitswear.

 She has a business degree with an emphasis in marketing from the University of Denver.

-The Kourlis family of Craig, Colo., operates one of the state’s largest independent sheep ranches.
+The Kourlis family operates a sheep ranch in Craig, CO.
 Kourlis Samuelson’s father emigrated from Greece more than 60 years ago and started the Kourlis sheep operation.
 She was raised on the ranch with her two brothers and two sisters and has been involved in all aspects of the sheep and wool business.

 Judy Malone – Director of Industry Information

 As ASI’s director of industry information, Malone assures a continuous flow of communications on various issues between industry sources, producers and ASI.
 She is editor of the ASI WEEKLY newsletter and a contributing editor of ASI’s monthly tabloid, the Sheep Industry News .
 She also serves as the association’s media contact.
 In addition, Malone coordinates ASI’s annual convention and oversees management of the association’s Web sites.

 Prior to joining ASI, Malone was a partnership manager for BCN Services, a Michigan-based Professional Employer Organization, which provides human resource support to a client base of 8,000+ employees.
 Prior to that she worked in various positions for the University of Phoenix.
 They included, most recently, director of financial services, director of academic affairs and lead counselor/academic counselor.

 Malone holds a master’s in education/diverse learning from the University of Phoenix, a bachelor’s in business education from Northwestern College and Teacher Certification from the State of Iowa.